piekb/wsd-com-sem/README.md

 - adjust pip and python if needed to use Python 3.

 ## data files
-- txt: dev, train, and test files in the form of txt, from the conll data provided
+- txt: dev, train, and test files in the form of txt, from the conll data provided.
-- csv: dev, train, and test files in the form of csv, with cat and rol columns removed
+- csv: dev, train, and test files in the form of csv, with cat and rol columns removed.
-- context: csv files of context windows from early version, based on dev
+- context: csv files of context windows from early version, based on dev.

+## dev_files
+Files, code, notebooks, etc. used for development that are not relevant to any other user.

+## data_exp files
+- data_exp.ipynb: jupyter notebook describing data exploration.
+- data_exp.html: html version of the notebook for easier viewing.

 ## online_window.py
-Contains functions related to the scrolling context window, evaluation, and the main function of the code
+Contains functions related to the scrolling context window, evaluation, and the main function of the code.

 ## count.py
-Contains functions related to counting frequencies, feature extraction from words in contexts, probabilities and calculation
+Contains functions related to counting frequencies, feature extraction from words in contexts, probabilities and calculation.